AnishSarkar22/WebRTC-Video-Call/README.md

 1. Open the app in your browser.
 2. Create or join a room.
-3. Share the room ID with another user.
+3. Share the room ID with other users.
-4. Both users connect via WebRTC for a 1:1 video call.
+4. All users in the room will connect to each other for a group video call.

 ## 🔒 SSL Configuration